Our Distinctives -- We Value:

 Matthew 28:19-20; Romans 8:9; Philippians 4:8-9

-Every member of Northview will be a choir member, and the worship time will be designed to facilitate intimacy with God for each worshipper.
-We’re striving for life-changing, inspiring, God-honoring worship through song, prayer, Scripture reading, and community.
+The gathering time will be designed to facilitate intimacy with God for each person.
+We are striving for life-changing, inspiring, God-honoring worship through song, prayer, Scripture reading, and community.

-Our worship service will be primarily geared toward the spiritual feeding of believers.
-Yet, at the same time we will always strive to be sensitive to any seekers who may be in attendance.
+Our worship gatherings will be primarily geared toward the spiritual feeding of believers.
+Yet, we will always strive to be aware of seekers who may be attending.
 We will do this by communicating why and what we are doing in our services and by sharing the simple, powerful Gospel message at every opportunity.

-At Northview, the leadership’s role will be to applaud and encourage member’s ministry initiatives, not stifle them.
+The leadership’s role will be to applaud and encourage a member’s ministry initiatives, not stifle them.
 Creativity and innovation will be championed, as well as prayerful evaluation of what works.

-At Northview, we’re committed to loving one another in the context of small groups.
-We’ll structure the church to facilitate and strengthen biblical relationships, breaking large groups into small groups whenever possible.
+We commit to loving one another in the context of community groups.
+We will structure the church to facilitate and strengthen biblical relationships, breaking large groups into smaller groups whenever possible.

-The currency of the culture we live in has become time as much as money.
-At Northview, we will keep committee meetings to a minimum, strongly encourage members not to become over-committed, and teach believers how to prayerfully schedule their time for a balanced spirit-led life.
+We will strongly encourage members to make wise time commitments and teach believers how to prayerfully schedule their time for a balanced Spirit-led life.

-We believe in the "priesthood" of all believers (1 Peter 2:9), that each believer has at least one spiritual gift to use for the good of the body (1 Peter 4:10) and that the primary role of the Pastor is to equip the saints to do the work of the ministry (Ephesians 4:11-12).
-We also trust God to raise up gifted workers for the ministries He is calling us to, rather than just plugging holes with any available warm bodies!
+We believe in the "priesthood" of all believers, that each believer has at least one spiritual gift to use for the good of the body and that the primary role of the Pastor is to equip the saints to do the work of the ministry.